Twitter disappoints again on user growth and views; shares drop

 | SAN FRANCISCO

-SAN FRANCISCO Twitter Inc (TWTR.N) on Tuesday reported 255 million monthly active users, up 5.8 percent from the previous quarter but not enough to satisfy investors increasingly concerned about its struggle to gain a mass following.
+SAN FRANCISCO Twitter Inc (TWTR.N) reported lacklustre user and usage growth for the second consecutive quarter on Tuesday, deepening investor concerns about its struggle to gain a mass following.

-But cracks began to show in February, when Twitter Chief Executive Dick Costolo pledged to revive user growth after disclosing the rate had fallen to its lowest in years.
-Since then, Twitter's stock has been trading at 40 percent below its peak.
+But cracks began to show in February, when Twitter disclosed that user growth had fallen to its lowest rate in years, prompting Chief Executive Dick Costolo to promise tweaks to Twitter's design.

 Expectations of Twitter growing into a communications utility that Facebook has become are "unrealistic and divorced from reality," said Brian Wieser, an analyst at Pivotal Research.
 "Twitter is and will remain a niche medium, and a very powerful one."

-The company, which has been steadily refining its targeting capabilities, shows signs that it is better able to present ads based on what it thinks each user would be interested in.
+Although overshadowed by the usage figures, Twitter posted better-than-expected revenues of $250 million.
+The company, which has been steadily refining its targeting capabilities, also showed signs it is better able to present ads based on what it thinks each user would be interested in, and is thus able to command higher ad prices.

-Twitter said its advertising revenue per thousand timeline views, a metric that measures the effectiveness of its ads, nearly doubled to $1.44.
+Twitter said its advertising revenue per thousand timeline views, which measures the effectiveness of its ads, nearly doubled to $1.44 over the past year.

-The company posted better-than-expected quarterly revenue of $250 million, as its mobile ads drew more viewer responses.

 Excluding certain items, Twitter broke even against Wall Street expectations of a 3 cent per share loss.
 But the company said its net loss in absolute terms widened nearly fivefold to $132 million from $27 million a year ago.